Purchasing life insurance in your 40’s can be complicated. It’s never a fun shopping trip, but it’s one that you can’t afford to skip.

 Term insurance in Your 40’s

-Term insurance is a great way to protect your family in the case of your absence.
+Term insurance can be a simple and easy investment to secure your finances in the case of your absence.
 Even though you may now be in your 40’s, term life insurance is still quite reasonable.
-In most cases, applicants are surprised to see just how affordable a term life insurance policy can be.
+In most cases, applicants are shocked at how cheap a term life policy can be.
 Here are a few examples of how much a $500,000 policy would cost.

 $500,000 / 30 Year Policy